5jt/dyalog-cookbook/manuscript/06_configSettings.md

 We create a new function `CreateGlobals` for that:

 ~~~
-∇ G←CreateGlobals dummy;myIni;iniFilename
+∇ Config←CreateConfig dummy;myIni;iniFilename
-  G←⎕NS''
+⍝ Instantiate the INI file and copy values over to a namespace `Config`.
+  Config←⎕NS''
-  G.⎕FX'r←∆List' 'r←{0∊⍴⍵:0 2⍴'''' ⋄ ⍵,[1.5]⍎¨⍵}'' ''~¨⍨↓⎕NL 2'
+  Config.⎕FX'r←∆List' 'r←{0∊⍴⍵:0 2⍴'''' ⋄ ⍵,[1.5]⍎¨⍵}'' ''~¨⍨↓⎕NL 2'
-  G.Debug←A.IsDevelopment
-  G.Trap←1
+  Config.Debug←A.IsDevelopment
+  Config.Trap←1
-  G.Accents←'ÁÂÃÀÄÅÇÐÈÊËÉÌÍÎÏÑÒÓÔÕÖØÙÚÛÜÝ' 'AAAAAACDEEEEIIIINOOOOOOUUUUY'
+  Config.Accents←'ÁÂÃÀÄÅÇÐÈÊËÉÌÍÎÏÑÒÓÔÕÖØÙÚÛÜÝ' 'AAAAAACDEEEEIIIINOOOOOOUUUUY'
-  G.LogFolder←'./Logs'
-  G.DumpFolder←'./Errors'
-  G.Watch←''  ⍝ not used yet
+  Config.LogFolder←'./Logs'
+  Config.DumpFolder←'./Errors'
   iniFilename←'expand'F.NormalizePath'MyApp.ini'
   :If F.Exists iniFilename
       myIni←⎕NEW ##.IniFiles(,⊂iniFilename)
-      G.Debug{¯1≡⍵:⍺ ⋄ ⍵}←myIni.Get'Config:debug'
+      Config.Debug{¯1≡⍵:⍺ ⋄ ⍵}←myIni.Get'Config:debug'
-      G.Trap←⊃G.Trap myIni.Get'Config:trap'
+      Config.Trap←⊃Config.Trap myIni.Get'Config:trap'
-      G.Accents←⊃G.Accents myIni.Get'Config:Accents'
+      Config.Accents←⊃Config.Accents myIni.Get'Config:Accents'
-      G.LogFolder←⊃G.LogFolder myIni.Get'Folders:Logs'
+      Config.LogFolder←'expand'F.NormalizePath⊃Config.LogFolder myIni.Get'Folders:Logs'
-      G.DumpFolder←⊃G.DumpFolder myIni.Get'Folders:Errors'
+      Config.DumpFolder←'expand'F.NormalizePath⊃Config.DumpFolder myIni.Get'Folders:Errors'
-      G.Watch←⊃G.Watch myIni.Get'Folders:Watch'
   :EndIf
+  Config.LogFolder←'expand'F.NormalizePath Config.LogFolder
+  Config.DumpFolder←'expand'F.NormalizePath Config.DumpFolder
 ∇
 ~~~

 What the function does:

-* First it creates an unnamed namespace and assigns it to `G` (for "Globals").
+* First it creates an unnamed namespace and assigns it to `Config`.
-* It then fixes a function `∆List` inside `G`.
+* It then fixes a function `∆List` inside `Config`.
-* It then populates `G` with the defaults for all the globals we are going to use.
+* It then populates `Config` with the defaults for all the settings we are going to use.
+Remember, we might not find an INI file.
-* It then creates a name for the INI file and checks whether such an INI file exists
+* It then creates a name for the INI file and checks whether such an INI file exists.
-* If that is the case then it instatiates the INI file and then copies all values it can find from the INI file to `G`.
+* If that is the case then it instatiates the INI file and then copies all values it can find from the INI file to `Config`, overwriting the defaults.

 Notes